PrashDev425/html-11/html-basic.md

 ## Introduction

 **Hypertext Markup Language (HTML)** is the standard markup language for documents designed to be displayed in a web browser.
-It defines the content and structure of web content
+It defines the content and structure of web content.

 ## HTML Structure